lanl/spiner/paper.md

-tabulated data on both CPU and GPU, routines for interpolating on and indexing into tabulated data, and a file format that couples data to the information required to interpolate it. `Spiner` therefore fills a gap in available open software, providing a needed service for GPU simulation codes.
+tabulated data on both CPU and GPU, routines for interpolating on and indexing into tabulated data, and a file format that couples data to the information required to interpolate it. `Spiner` therefore fills a gap in available open software, providing a needed service for performance-portable simulation codes.

+Interpolation is far more ubiquitous than its application in continuum dynamics and radiation transport, and we expect `Spiner` will find applications in the broader space of applications, such as image resampling.
+However, the team built `Spiner` with simulations in mind.

 # Design Principles and Salient Features